demisto/content-docs/docs/concepts/Concepts.md

 id: concepts-xsoar-concepts
 title: Cortex XSOAR Concepts
 ---
-It is important to familiarize yourself with Demisto components, UI terminology, and key concepts.
+It is important to familiarize yourself with Cortex XSOAR components, UI terminology, and key concepts.

 ## Incidents